-VII.
-Under Section 73 of the PIAB Act 2003 it is an offence, other than with the consent of the Board, for a member of the Board, a member of the staff of the Board, a member of a committee of the Board or an advisor or consultant to the Board, to disclose confidential information, including information that would identify a Claimant or a Respondent or to make known the amount of an assessment that has been made in a particular claim.
+- VII.
+Under Section 86 of the PIAB Act 2003, PIAB may disclose certain Personal Data to a central database relating to personal injuries claims but only if the database is maintained in accordance with the DPA.
+Any plans to implement such a system will be conducted in consultation with the Data Protection Commissioner.
+Nothing has been implemented in relation to this, to date. - VIII.
+Under Section 73 of the PIAB Act 2003 it is an offence, other than with the consent of the Board, for a member of the Board, a member of the staff of the Board, a member of a committee of the Board or an advisor or consultant to the Board, to disclose confidential information, including information that would identify a Claimant or a Respondent or to make known the amount of an assessment that has been made in a particular claim. - IX.

-VIII.
 Under Section 54(1)(d) of the PIAB Act 2003, the Board of PIAB is also obliged "to collect and analyse data in relation to amounts awarded on foot of, or agreed in settlement of, civil actions to which this Act applies".
-Such data will be sought from the Courts Service, individual insurers/relevant parties, Insurance Ireland and from such other sources as from time to time may be deemed appropriate.

-IX.
-In a limited number of cases, PIAB processes Personal Public Service Numbers (PPSNs) for example for purposes such as --verifying loss of earnings, assessing damages in cases of fatal injuries, or recovery of payments made by the Department of Social Protection.
+Such data will be sought from the Courts Service, individual insurers/relevant parties, Insurance Ireland and from such other sources as from time to time may be deemed appropriate. - X. In a limited number of cases, PIAB processes Personal Public Service Numbers (PPSNs) for example for purposes such as --verifying loss of earnings, assessing damages in cases of fatal injuries, or recovery of payments made by the Department of Social Protection.
 This process is in line with our statutory role and duty.
 We only process this data where needed and PPSN data is then deleted in line with our data retention policy, following assessment/closure of claims.